ffund/tcp-ip-essentials/lab1/1-5-tcpdump-wireshark.md

 The [Wireshark documentation](https://www.wireshark.org/docs/man-pages/wireshark-filter.html) includes many examples of display filters, with explanation.

 **Lab report**: What would you type in the filter toolbar to only show packets with ICMP sequence number 1?
 Apply this display filter to `romeo-tcpdump-file.pcap` and show a screenshot of the Wireshark window.

+Once you are done with this part of the lab, proceed to the [next part](1-x-loopback.md).